 If an Elementary or Middle School has fewer than 20 students on which to base an indicator, then the points associated with the rating it cannot receive will be reassigned equally to add to the weight of the Academic Achievement and Student Progress indicators.
-If a High School has fewer than 20 students on which to base an indicator, then the points associated with the rating it cannot receive will be reassigned equally to add to the weight of the Academic Achievement and Graduation Rate indicators.
+If a High School has fewer than 20 students on which to base an indicator, then the points associated with the rating it cannot receive will be reassigned equally to add to the weight of the Academic Achievement and Student the points associated with the rating it cannot receive will be reassigned equally to add to the weight of the Academic Achievement and Graduation Rate indicators.

 Consider the example of a Middle School that has only 12 Multilingual Learners enrolled.
 That school could not receive a rating for Multilingual Learners' Progress and the 10 points associated with that indicator would be split between Academic Achievement and Student Progress.
 The rating for Academic Achievement would still be calculated on a 35-point scale and the Rating determined normally according to Table 4 in this manual.
 Similarly, Student Progress would be calculated and rated according to Table 16 on its normal 35-point scale.
-Since each of these indicators will be worth an additional 5 points in the school's Overall Rating (i.e., splitting the points associated with the rating it cannot receive evenly between the two Federally required indicators), the Rating Points earned on each of these indicators will be multiplied by $^{40}/{35}$ (i.e., divide the points earned for Academic Achievement and Student Progress by the original point value of those indicators and multiply the quotient by the new point value of those indicators) before being included in the Total Rating Points to be compared to Table 2 below.
+Since each of these indicators will be worth an additional 5 points in the school's Overall Rating (i.e., splitting the points associated with the rating it cannot receive evenly between the two Federally required indicators), the Rating Points earned on each of these indicators will be multiplied by $\frac{40}{35}$ (i.e., divide the points earned for Academic Achievement and Student Progress by the original point value of those indicators and multiply the quotient by the new point value of those indicators) before being included in the Total Rating Points to be compared to Table 2 below.
 If the Middle School in question only served students in Grades 7 & 8, then the school would also not have a population of students who take the SC READY Science test in Grade 6 and could not receive the points or rating associated with Preparing for Success, either.
-In this case, the Academic Achievement and Student Progress indicators would both be worth 45 points, which is equal to the 35 points indicated in Table 1, plus half of the points associated with Multilingual Learners' Progress (i.e., 10/2 = 5), plus half of the points associated with Preparing for Success (i.e., also 10/2 = 5).
-In this case, the Rating Points earned on each of these indicators will be multiplied by $^{45}/{35}$ before being included in the Total Rating Points to be compared to Table 2 below.
+In this case, the Academic Achievement and Student Progress indicators would both be worth 45 points, which is equal to the 35 points indicated in Table 1, plus half of the points associated with Multilingual Learners' Progress (i.e., $\frac{10}{2} = 5$), plus half of the points associated with Preparing for Success (i.e., also $\frac{10}{2} = 5$).
+In this case, the Rating Points earned on each of these indicators will be multiplied by $\frac{45}{35}$ before being included in the Total Rating Points to be compared to Table 2 below.
 Therefore, when a school does not receive one of the other ratings, multiply the points that the school has earned for Academic Achievement and the other Federally required indicator (Student Progress for Elementary and Middle Schools, and Graduation Rate for High Schools) by the new point value of that indicator divided by the original point value of that indicator before adding them to the points earned on other indicators and comparing it to the values shown in Table 2.